rwlist/server/docs/dev-plans/01-mvp.md

 - `uploadFile(path: String, stream: ByteStream)`
 - `delete(path: String, recursive: Boolean, force: Boolean)`

-**TODO.** Add more functions, but they can wait for next stage.
+**TODO.** Add more functions, but they can wait until the next stage.
 For example `move` and `copy`.

-`fs` is just a module that allows user to store files in separate directory directly on disk.
-So `fs` module provides basic functions as every fs do.
+`fs` is just a module that allows user to store files in separate directory directly on the disk.
+So `fs` module provides basic functions as every fs does.

 Check note about metadata on [ideas page](./ideas.md).
-Meta is useful and that's what I want to, but it shouldn't be implemented at this stage.
+Meta is useful and that's what I definitely want to have in rwlist, but it shouldn't be implemented at this stage.

 Basically, fs should be used only for blobs.